 Either direction offers a varied dive experience.
-Look for a concrete hand at 10’ about 50 yards right of pier and don’t forget to say hello to Donatello the house turtle.
+Look for a concrete hand at 10’ about 50 yards right off the pier and don’t forget to say hello to Donatello the house turtle.
 A reference rope runs from the end of the pier down to the coral reef and beyond 100’.
-Green morays, lobsters, lettuce sea slugs and sharp tail eels also make their home here.
-This is a great time to make any time of the day or night – not just for a check out dive!
+Green morays, lobsters, lettuce sea slugs, and sharp tail eels also make their home here.
+This is a great time to make any time of the day or night - not just for a check out dive!

 If you have a dive buddy, you may dive with your buddy.
 If not, you will be able to join a guided Welcome dive.
 These dives are for your safety and do not include any skill assessments!